SKIP TO THESE SECTIONS:

 How long we keep your personal information

 HLP will keep some forms of information for longer than others.
 Data will not be kept indefinitely unless there are specific requirements and will not be kept longer than is necessary.
-More information is available from the Head of Administration on request.
+More information is available from the Compliance Officer on request.

 How to get a copy of your personal information